msid2b/SDS-Sigma-Emulator/README.md

 ## SIMH Compatibility
 The emulator can read and write both .tap and .mt format tape images: .tap files can be used for interchange with SIMH emulated Sigmas.
 Disk and RAD images are not compatible with SIMH, although it should be possible to convert them.
-(At a minimum the bytes inb each word  would have to be swapped.
+(At a minimum the bytes in each word  would have to be swapped.
 It might also be necessary to change the order of the disk sectors in the image).

 ## CP-V Resources
 There are many many CP-V related resources including PO Tapes; Sysgen related binaries and source; SST and X accounts, etc.  in Ken Rector's excellent sigma-cpv-kit (https://github.com/kenrector/sigma-cpv-kit)